CoderOJ/croj/README.md

-# croj
+# CROJ

-croj is a distributed Online Judge (OJ) system written in Rust, designed for secure, scalable, and efficient code evaluation.
+CROJ is a distributed Online Judge (OJ) system written in Rust, designed for secure, scalable, and efficient code evaluation.

 ## Features